 Regardless of the type of loan, you’ll usually have a grace period for student loan payments before your servicer imposes any serious consequences.

-To be clear, you're not delinquent on a student loan if you're a day or two late.
-No matter the type of loan, you'll usually have a grace period for student loan payments.
-For instance, with federal student loans, your payment is on time if it’s made with 15 days of the due date.
+With federal student loans, your payment is recorded as on time if it’s made within 15 days of the due date.
 For private student loans, contact your loan servicer to find out your grace period.

 What happens if your student loan is delinquent?

-Being delinquent on a student loan isn't the worst thing.
-Your loans aren't sent to a collection agency.
-So you don’t have to worry about wage garnishment or tax refund and Social Security offset.
-And you're still eligible for loan forgiveness and to get new federal student aid (loans, grants, etc.).
+During student loan delinquency (before the 270-day mark), you don’t have to worry about wage garnishment or tax refund and Social Security offset.
+You’re still eligible for loan forgiveness and getting new federal student aid (loans, grants, etc.).

 How to fix delinquent student loans

 There are 2 options to fix student loan delinquency for both federal loans and private loans:

 request a deferment/forbearance.

 There’s a big problem with the forbearance, though: interest capitalization.
 When a forbearance is applied to your account, your loan servicer will add the student loan payments you missed to your loan balance.